University of Chicago Law School: Student groups

+Reception

 Outcomes and career prospects

 In 2018, the law school was ranked first in the U.S. for overall employment outcomes by the National Law Journal and second in the U.S. for best career prospects by Forbes.
 According to the law school's official 2020 ABA-required disclosures, 98.5% of the Class of 2019 obtained full-time, long-term, JD-required employment within ten months of graduation.
 The median salary for its graduates in the Class of 2019 was $190,000, and 75% of graduates earned starting salaries of $190,000 or greater upon graduation.
 For the same cohort, 50.2% of graduates secured positions at law firms with more than 500 lawyers.
 The law school is ranked first in the U.S. by the National Law Journal for placing the highest percentage of recent graduates in law firms of 100 or more lawyers.
 It also had the highest first-time Bar pass rate (98.9%) of all law schools in the United States.

 Judicial clerkships

-The law school is ranked first in the U.S. by the National Law Journal for placing the highest percentage of recent graduates in federal clerkships.
-A recent study reported that the law school has the third-highest gross and third-highest per capita placement of alumni in Supreme Court of the United States clerkships among all law schools since 1882.
+In 2023, University of Chicago Law School alumni comprised the third-highest percentage of recent graduates clerking for federal judges, after Stanford Law School and Yale Law School.
+Data compiled from the previous 12 years by Brad Hillis in 2017 indicates that the law school has the third-highest gross and third-highest per capita placement of alumni in Supreme Court of the United States clerkships among all law schools since 1882.
 Between 1992 and 2017, it placed 88 alumni in Supreme Court of the United States clerkships.
+During the 2021-2022 Term alone, nine different Chicago alumni clerked for nine different justices on the Supreme Court of the United States.
 In the Class of 2019, 27.6% of its graduates secured clerkships (with 87.3% of those graduates in federal clerkships).
-In the 2022, nine of the law school's alumni clerked on the Supreme Court.

 Rankings

-The law school has a reputation as one of the best and most prestigious law schools in the world based on major education publications and rankings.
-The university is also included in the T14, a classification of consistently highest ranking U.S. law schools.
-It is ranked:
+The law school is included in the T14, a classification of consistently high ranking U.S. law schools.
+Recent rankings include: